bright/new-www/_posts/2018-03-05-charts-on-android-2.md

 lineChart.invalidate()
 ```

-I recommend you to check out other ways of updating chart date described in the [docs](https://github.com/PhilJay/MPAndroidChart/wiki/Dynamic-&-Realtime-Data).
+I recommend you to check out other ways of updating chart data described in the [docs](https://github.com/PhilJay/MPAndroidChart/wiki/Dynamic-&-Realtime-Data).

 ## Viewport

-Let's say you want to put readability aside, remove labels and axises with all that white spaces and make pure chart view fill the screen.
+Let's say you want to put readability aside, remove labels and axes with all that white spaces and make a pure chart view fill the screen.
 Labels/ axis configuration is obvious, just disable them:

 ``` kotlin
 lineChart.axisLeft.isEnabled = false